sjmoody/eventio/README.md

 - Can useMantineTheme hook to access the theme variables anywhere, but not needed for most Mantine components
 - for vampires, light mode == flashbang
 - virtue of Mantine: every part of a component can be styled separately
+- Recommendation: design for dark mode only before shipping MVP.
+Otherwise design can take 2x longer

 ## Features to Build (versions)